Bitter Taste

 Exceptions

-While a bitter herb, guduchi has a sweet post-digestive effect and is therefore both a tonic and an aphrodisiac.1
+While a bitter herb, guduchi has a sweet post-digestive effect that balances some of its bitter qualities and energetics.1